dalejn/cleanBib/README.md

 To goal of the coding notebook is to clean your `.bib` file to only contain references that you have cited in your manuscript.
 This cleaned `.bib` will then be used to generate a data table of full first names that will be used to query the probabilistic gender classifier, [Gender API](https://gender-api.com).
 Proportions of the predicted gender for first and last author pairs (male/male, male/female, female/male, and female/female) will be calculated.

 1. Obtain a `.bib` file of your manuscript's reference list.
-You can do this in common reference managers.
+You can do this with common reference managers.

    * [Export `.bib` from Mendeley](https://blog.mendeley.com/2011/10/25/howto-use-mendeley-to-create-citations-using-latex-and-bibtex/)
    * [Export `.bib` from Zotero](https://libguides.mit.edu/ld.php?content_id=34248570)